 There are two main methods to reconcile accounts, namely analytics review and document review.
 Here’s what this means:

-If you’re not automation your reconciliation process, then these are the steps you will want to take:
+If you’re not automating your reconciliation process, then these are the steps you will want to take:

 1. Compare: Look at your internal account register against your bank statements and check them offline by line.